 Catcher will also continue its investment in production automation, which has already contributed significantly to the production management.
-Therefore, it is key that to enhance the production stability, productivity, and to expand the capacity further.
+Therefore, it is the key to enhance the production stability, productivity, and expand the capacity further.
 We will aim to actively achieve human resource optimization and accumulate resources for progress.
 To boost the company's growth, we will continue our development of core products and technologies, expansion of new customers, and diversification of applications.

+Catcher continues to expand its factories in Taiwan, Suqian, and Taizhou in 2018.
 The diversification and allocation of our facilities is also on going.
-We expect to achieve optimal allocation among four sites; Taiwan, Suzhou, Suqian, and Taizhou.
+We expect to achieve optimal allocation among three sites.
 Therefore, the risk of sole factory site and the impact from volatile market and operating environmental can be reduced.